Images of Tinea Barbae (Ringworm of the Beard) Overview (6)

-Beard ringworm may occur in people of all races.
-However, it is seen almost exclusively in older teens and adult males.
+Beard ringworm is seen almost exclusively in older teens and adult males.

-Beard ringworm is more commonly seen in warmer, more humid climates.
+Beard ringworm is more common in warm, humid climates.
 It is most frequently passed to humans from animals, so agricultural workers are the most commonly infected people with beard ringworm.

 Signs & Symptoms

-The most common locations for beard ringworm infection include the following:
+The most common locations for beard ringworm infection include the:

 Beard ringworm is usually itchy.
-Deeper forms of beard ringworm may be accompanied by fever and swollen lymph glands.
+A kerion may be accompanied by fever and swollen lymph glands.

 Stop shaving the affected area until you start treatment.
-If you must shave, use a new disposable razor each time you shave.
+Or if you must shave, use a new disposable razor each time you shave.

-Since people often have tinea infections on more than one body part, examine yourself for other ringworm infections, such as in the groin (tinea cruris), on the feet (tinea pedis, athlete’s foot), and anywhere else on the body (tinea corporis).
+People often have tinea infections on more than one body part, so examine yourself for other ringworm infections, such as in the groin (tinea cruris, or jock itch), on the feet (tinea pedis, or athlete’s foot), and anywhere else on the body (tinea corporis).

-To confirm the diagnosis of beard ringworm, your physician might scrape some surface skin material (scales) or pluck an affected hair and place it onto a glass slide for examination under a microscope.
-This procedure, called a KOH (potassium hydroxide) preparation, allows the doctor to look for tell-tale signs of fungal infection.
+To confirm the diagnosis of beard ringworm, your medical professional may scrape some surface skin material (scales) or pluck an affected hair and place it onto a glass slide for examination under a microscope.
+This procedure, called a KOH (potassium hydroxide) preparation, allows the medical professional to look for signs of a fungal infection.

-If you have many pus-filled lesions or if deeper lumps are present, your physician may wish to perform a procedure to grow out the fungus (fungal culture) in order to discover the particular organism that may be causing the infection.
-The procedure involves:
+If you have many pus-filled lesions or if deeper lesions are present, your medical professional may want to perform a fungal culture to determine the particular organism causing the infection.

-Since beard ringworm usually requires oral antifungal pills in order to get rid of the infection completely, your physician will likely recommend one of the following oral medications:
+Beard ringworm usually requires oral antifungal pills to get rid of the infection completely, so your medical professional will likely prescribe one of the following oral medications: